 Adreak 18-inch Fire Pit with BBQ Tray

-Note that the fact that this grill is constructed of steel (with a ceramic cooking tray) makes this a much heavier foldable camping grill than the others we’ve looked at so far in this post.
-This fire pit/grill weighs 26 pounds and as such is very sturdy.
+Note that the fact that this grill is constructed of steel (with a ceramic cooking tray) makes this a much heavier option than the others we’ve looked at so far in this post.
+This fire pit/grill weighs 26 pounds and, as such, is very sturdy.
 But, bear in mind that the weight may make this “portable” grill a little more cumbersome to deal with.

 - Ideal Portable Steel Fire Pit: Keeping you fire off the ground and contained means you’re able to use the Adreak fire pit at those campsites that...